-DIET 134-135 Nutrition I-II
+DIET 134-135 Nutrition I-II (3 cr.)
+(3 cr.)

 Prerequisite HRIM 111-112 or divisional permission.
 Food sources, digestion, absorption and metabolism of nutrients essential to the health of individuals and groups throughout the life cycle; the application of the principles of good nutrition to various segments of society in the community.
 Lect.
 3 hrs. per wk.